truth table: Binary Operations 1

 if statements

 An if statement is a way for a program to choose what to do based on something else.
 I can use if statements to make a function choose between 2 things.
-They are written this in Python
+They are written this way in Python

 if something: